qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Options
 -------

-The :guilabel:`Options` tab has settings for histogram and stacked bars.
+The :guilabel:`Options` tab has settings for histograms and stacked bars.
 You can choose whether the :guilabel:`Bar orientation` should be :guilabel:`Up`, :guilabel:`Down`, :guilabel:`Right` or :guilabel:`Left`,
 allowing to generate horizontal or vertical diagrams.